-The use of small chipped stone tools, called microliths, and retouched bladelets are the key defining factor to identify the Mesolithic as a period in prehistory.
+The use of small chipped stone tools called microliths and retouched bladelets are the key factor to identify the Mesolithic as a prehistoric period.

-Mesolithic people most likely continued the art forms developed during the Upper Paleolithic Period, including cave paintings and engravings, small sculptural artifacts, and early megalithic architecture—in addition to some unique pottery found in Siberia.
+Mesolithic people likely continued the art forms developed during the Upper Paleolithic Period, including cave paintings and engravings, small sculptural artifacts, and early megalithic architecture.

-The Mesolithic Period, or Middle Stone Age, is an archaeological term used to describe specific groups of cultures defined as falling between the Paleolithic and the Neolithic Periods.
-While the start and end dates of the Mesolithic Period vary by geographical region, we can date it approximately from 10,000 BCE to 8,000 BCE.
+The Mesolithic Period, or Middle Stone Age, is an archaeological term describing specific cultures that fall between the Paleolithic and the Neolithic Periods.
+While the start and end dates of the Mesolithic Period vary by geographical region, it dated approximately from 10,000 BCE to 8,000 BCE.

-Art from this period responds to the changing weather conditions to a warmer climate and adaption to sedentism, population size, and use of plant foods—all evidence of the transition to agriculture and eventually the Neolithic.
-Still, food was not always available everywhere, and Mesolithic populations were often forced to become migrating hunters and still settle in rock shelters.
-It is difficult to find a unique type of artistic production during the Mesolithic Period, and it is believed that people most likely continued the art forms developed during the Upper Paleolithic (the latest period of the Paleolithic).
-These include cave paintings and engravings, small sculptural artifacts, and early architecture.
+Art from this period reflects the change to a warmer climate and adaptation to a relatively sedentary lifestyle, population size, and consumption of plants—all evidence of the transition to agriculture and eventually the Neolithic period.
+Still, food was not always available everywhere, and Mesolithic populations were often forced to become migrating hunters and settle in rock shelters.
+It is difficult to find a unique type of artistic production during the Mesolithic Period, and art forms developed during the Upper Paleolithic (the latest period of the Paleolithic) were likely continued.
+These included cave paintings and engravings, small sculptural artifacts, and early architecture.

-The native Mesolithic populations were slow in gradually assimilating the agricultural way of life, beginning with just the use of ceramics.
-It took a thousand years into the Neolithic period before they adopted animal husbandry (which became especially important to them) and plant cultivation to any appreciable degree.
-When they eventually developed interest in the more fertile areas utilized by the late Danubian cultures, they became the threat that compelled the Danubian farmers to fortify their settlements.
+The native Mesolithic populations were slow in assimilating the agricultural way of life, starting solely with the use of ceramics.
+It took a thousand years into the Neolithic period before they adopted animal husbandry (which became especially important to them) and plant cultivation.
+When they eventually developed interest in the more fertile areas utilized by the late Danubian cultures, they compelled the Danubian farmers to fortify their settlements.

 Excavation of some megalithic monuments in Britain, Ireland, Scandinavia, and France has revealed evidence of ritual activity, sometimes involving architecture, during the Mesolithic Period.
-In some cases, however, the megalith monument is so far removed in time from its successors that continuity is unlikely.
-In other cases, the early dates, or the exact character of activity, are controversial.
+One megalith (circa 9350 BCE), found submerged in the Strait of Sicily, was over 39 feet long and weighing nearly 530,000 pounds.
+Its purpose remains unknown.
+In some cases, however, megalith monuments are so far removed in time from their successors that continuity is unlikely.
+In other cases, the early dates or the exact character of activity are controversial.

-In North-Eastern Europe, Siberia, and certain southern European and North African sites, a "ceramic Mesolithic" can be distinguished between 7,000-3,850 BCE.
+In northeastern Europe, Siberia, and certain southern European and North African sites, a "Ceramic Mesolithic" can be distinguished between 7,000-3,850 BCE.
 Russian archaeologists prefer to describe such pottery-making cultures as Neolithic, even though farming is absent.
-These pottery-making Mesolithic cultures can be found peripheral to the sedentary Neolithic cultures.
-They created a distinctive type of pottery, with point or knob base and flared rims, manufactured by methods not used by the Neolithic farmers.
-Though each area of Mesolithic ceramic developed an individual style, common features suggest a single point of origin.
-The earliest manifestation of this type of pottery may be in the region around Lake Baikal in Siberia.
+These pottery-making Mesolithic cultures were peripheral to the sedentary Neolithic cultures.
+They created a distinctive type of pottery with point or knob base and flared rims, manufactured by methods not used by the Neolithic farmers.
+Though each area of Mesolithic ceramics developed an individual style, common features suggest a single point of origin.
+The earliest manifestation of this type of pottery may have been around Lake Baikal in Siberia.